NetComposer/nkbase/doc/concepts.md

 nkbase:put(domain, my_class, key1, value1, #{ttl=>5}
 ```

-NkBASE will program Erlang timers for near-to-fire removal (see `expire_check` option), with a configurable resolution (default 1 sec, minimum 1 msec, see `expire_resolution` config option).
+NkBASE will program Erlang timers for near-to-fire removals (see `expire_check` option), with a configurable resolution  (default 1sec, minimum 1 msec, see `expire_resolution` config option).
+More resolution provides more accurancy, but requires more cpu time and resources.
 Far ahead timers are not scheduled yet to save resources.
-A periodically runed process schedules them when they are near to fire.
+A periodical process schedules them when they are near to fire.

-This way, NkBASE can support millions of objects with automatic expiration, for very short or long expiration times.
+NkBASE can support millions of objects with automatic expiration, for very short or long expiration times.